 Within the agricultural area, natural features and ecosystem functions will be protected.
-Wise stewardship practices shall be used to protect and enhance the natural environment.
+Wise stewardship practices shall be used to protect and enhance the natural environment and the continued utilization of the Huron Clean Water Program should be promoted.
 Farm woodlots and other natural features will remain part of the farm holding.
 Further directions are contained in the Natural Environment policies.